God's Appointed Times

 "Therefore, do not let anyone pass judgment on you in matters of food or drink, or in respect to a festival or a new moon or Shabbat.
 These are the foreshadowing of things to come; but the reality is Messiah."
 (Col 2:16-17 TLV)

-Unlike exemption from ritual circumcision granted to Gentile disciples at the Jerusalem Council (Acts 15), Paul assumes the continuation of the biblical calendar.
+Unlike exemption from ritual circumcision granted to Gentile disciples at the meeting of the apostles and elders in Jerusalem (Acts 15), Paul assumes the continuation of the biblical calendar.
 The word "festival" possibly alludes to the three important festivals that every Jewish male was obligated to make pilgrimage to Jerusalem for observance: Pesach, Shavuot and Sukkot (Deut 16:16; 2Chr 8:13), but would apply to all the festivals times observed by the Jewish people.
 For Gentile disciples Paul emphasizes personal responsibility for observance free from the legalism of Pharisaic Judaism.
 Most importantly the special days should be observed as revelations of the character and ministry of Yeshua.

 I therefore recommend that Christian churches and believers evaluate their attitudes toward the biblical calendar and consider the following options: